FF-Plugins-Active/FF_HTTP_LHV/README.md

 Each library has their unique `FRunnableThread` class which named like `HTTP_Thread_LibraryName` and there is one blueprint exposed actor which has an enumeration to allow you to select which library you want to use.

 ## ROADMAP
+Right now, plugin doesn't have third party server implementations but it has Unreal Engine based working HTTP server.
-Right now plugin doesn't have server implementations.
-We will implement them in time.
+We will implement other server libraries them in time.

 ## NOT-SUPPORTED FEATURES
-We won't integrate any database libraries to this plugin.
-Because we believe that accessing databases or any other datasources is NOT HTTP server plugin's job.
+We won't integrate any database and JSON libraries to this plugin.
+Because we believe that accessing databases or any other datasources and parsing requests/responses are NOT HTTP server plugin's job.

 ## BASIC INTRODUCTION
 (We will improve this after finishing implementation.)<br />